chromiumembedded/cef/tools/distrib/linux/README.redistrib.txt

 REDISTRIBUTION
 --------------

 This binary distribution contains the below components.
-Components listed under the "required" section must be redistributed with all applications using CEF.
-Components listed under the "optional" section may be excluded if the related features will not be used.

 Required components:

+The following components are required.
+CEF will not function without them.

-* CEF core library
+* CEF core library.
-    libcef.so
+  * libcef.so

-* Unicode support
+* Unicode support data.
-    icudtl.dat
+  * icudtl.dat

-* V8 initial snapshot
+* V8 snapshot data.
-    natives_blob.bin
+  * natives_blob.bin
-    snapshot_blob.bin
+  * snapshot_blob.bin

 Optional components:

+The following components are optional.
+If they are missing CEF will continue to run but any related functionality may become broken or disabled.

-* Localized resources
+* Localized resources.
+  Locale file loading can be disabled completely using CefSettings.pack_loading_disabled.
+The locales directory path can be customized using CefSettings.locales_dir_path.

-    locales/
+  * locales/
-  Note: Contains localized strings for WebKit UI controls.
-A .pak file is loaded from this folder based on the value of environment variables which are read with the following precedence order: LANGUAGE, LC_ALL, LC_MESSAGES and LANG.
+    Directory containing localized resources used by CEF, Chromium and Blink.
+A .pak file is loaded from this directory based on the value of environment variables which are read with the following precedence order: LANGUAGE, LC_ALL, LC_MESSAGES and LANG.
 Only configured locales need to be distributed.
 If no locale is configured the default locale of "en-US" will be used.
-Locale file loading can be disabled completely using CefSettings.pack_loading_disabled.
-The locales folder path can be customized using CefSettings.locales_dir_path.
+Without these files arbitrary Web components may display incorrectly.

-* Other resources
+* Other resources.
-    cef.pak
-    cef_100_percent.pak
-    cef_200_percent.pak
-    devtools_resources.pak
-  Note: Contains WebKit image and inspector resources.
   Pack file loading can be disabled completely using CefSettings.pack_loading_disabled.
 The resources directory path can be customized using CefSettings.resources_dir_path.

+  * cef.pak
+  * cef_100_percent.pak
+  * cef_200_percent.pak
+    These files contain non-localized resources used by CEF, Chromium and Blink.
+    Without these files arbitrary Web components may display incorrectly.

+  * cef_extensions.pak
+    This file contains non-localized resources required for extension loading.
+    Pass the `--disable-extensions` command-line flag to disable use of this file.
+Without this file components that depend on the extension system, such as the PDF viewer, will not function.

+  * devtools_resources.pak
+    This file contains non-localized resources required for Chrome Developer Tools.
+Without this file Chrome Developer Tools will not function.

-* FFmpeg audio and video support libffmpegsumo.so
+* FFmpeg audio and video support.
+  * libffmpegsumo.so
-  Note: Without this component HTML5 audio and video will not function.
+    Without this file HTML5 audio and video will not function.